Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 September 2025 18.23.07 UTC
+- WIB: Selasa, 2 September 2025 19.56.07 UTC
-- WITA: Selasa, 2 September 2025 19.23.07 UTC
+- WITA: Selasa, 2 September 2025 20.56.07 UTC
-- WIT: Selasa, 2 September 2025 20.23.07 UTC
+- WIT: Selasa, 2 September 2025 21.56.07 UTC

 Kutipan Inspiratif:
-"Just saw the most smartest person when i was in front of the mirror"
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: funny
+Kategori: technology